Testosterone Optimization Guide: What Actually Works, What Doesn't, and When to See a Doctor

 What age do testosterone levels start declining?

-Does masturbation affect testosterone?
+Does masturbation or abstinence affect testosterone?

-How long until lifestyle changes affect testosterone levels?
+How long until lifestyle changes affect testosterone?

 Related guides: Best Testosterone Supplements | Blood Work Biomarkers for Longevity | Exercise and Longevity